 This report has been prepared by Archaeological & Heritage Management Solutions (AHMS) for Hyder Consulting (Hyder) on behalf of the proponent, Sydney Intermodal Terminal Alliance (SIMTA).
-SIMTA is a consortium of Qube Logistics and QR National (Table 1).
+SIMTA is a joint venture between Stockland, Qube Logistics and QR National (Table 1).

 The Director-General Requirements (DGRs) were issued for the project on 24 December 2010.
-A summary of the DGRs for Indigenous heritage and where they are addressed in this report is presented in Table 2.
+A summary of the DGRs for Indigenous heritage and where they are addressed in this report are presented in Table 2.